‘Deadpool & Wolverine’ smashes R-rated record with $205 million debut, 8th biggest opening ever

 “Inside Out 2” landed in fourth place with $8.3 million.
 The Disney and Pixar release this week became the biggest animated release ever with $613.4 million domestically (surpassing “Incredibles 2”) and $1.5 billion globally.
 It also passed “Top Gun: Maverick” to become the 12th highest-earning global release of all time.

-It all adds up to one of the top 10 domestic grossing weekends of all time, with around $280 million, according to Comscore.
+It all adds up to one of the top 10 domestic grossing weekends of all time, with $277.5 million, according to Comscore.
 That puts it ahead of this weekend last year, when “Barbie” and “Oppenheimer” helped propel the box office to over $216.9 million in their second weekends.

+“This is one for the history books,” Dergarabedian said. ”Hopefully this will carry over into August.”

 Estimated ticket sales for Friday through Sunday at U.S. and Canadian theaters, according to Comscore.
 Final domestic figures will be released Monday.